Maybe if I loved her enough, my mother would heal. – Chana Wilson, Riding Fury Home

 It is true some winters the prairie grass reached taller than the snow drifts.
 To be obnoxious, you can read snow drifts as a noun or a verb.
 In that way, my teenage years were a righteous alchemy of oblivion and riot.
 I remember watching my mom’s need to earn her perfection and how she absorbed all his taking.
 I deducted a respect for witness and learned early that quiet violence swells.
 Infinite in its exhaustion, my realities are at best uncertain, which means I have the capacity to refine and revise.

 I learned the art and practice of possibility from my mom.
 To be obvious, I owe my mom my life even if she wasn’t there for most of it.
-I let go of contempt for she also holds dreams of the horizon inside her.
+I had to let go of any contempt for her absence years ago because, like me, she also holds dreams of an expansive horizon inside her.

 We want what a god wants: to own it, all. — Beth Bachmann, from “Oasis”